Mohammed-Baig/GoogleMassAccountMaker/README.md

 # GoogleMassAccountMaker
 Hi!
-As of this message I am currently a first year computer science student at york university.
+As of this message I am currently a first year computer science student.
 I recently decided that it might be a fun idea to try and 'exploit' googles account creator system, theoretically allowing you to have an army of 'bots' at your fingertips that can be manipulated at any time be it through vote manipulation, follower manipulation or anything of the sort.
 While I never intended to use this for any malicious purposes I know that I cannot enforce this.
 As such I can simply appeal to your good natures and implore that under no circumstances should this be used for anything malicious.